C.D. Municipal Limeño: Second tenure in the first division (1993–2005)

-They were once again relegated in 2005, after they lost a promotion-relegation match against Coca-Cola of Soyapango.
+The club finished 9th in the aggregate table, they were relegated after a promotion-relegation two legged series on away goals after a 1-1.

-Third Tenure in the first division (2009–2010)
+Third tenure in the first division (2009–2010)

 On 26 June 2009, Chalatenango going through financial troubles, sold their spot in the top flight Primera División to side Limeño.
 This resulted Municipal Limeño's return to the First Division after a four-year hiatus.
 However their campaign was an unhappy one with them finishing second last and forcing them to play a promotion/relegation match against Once Municipal which they lost and were relegated to the Second Division and that's where the club has remained ever since.

-Recent Events
+Recent events

 The club spent the next few seasons trying to regain promotion to the First Division, they made several second division semi-finals and grand finals but always falling short, however the club finally succeeded when they won the Apertura 2015 title defeating Fuerte San Francisco, then winning the Clausura 2016 title defeating Atlético Comalapa of Chalatenango 5–4 in penalties, after tying on aggregate 3–3, the club were promoted back to the Primera Division.

 Municipal Limeno confirmed a fourth relegation from the Primera division on 2 May 2022 despite a 1–0 victory over Isidro Metapan at Jose Romero Berios.
 Limeno's run in the Primera División from 2016 to 2022 was a mix of little to moderate success, with the biggest success of the club was reaching CONCACAF League the first international tournament for the club and Being the club Nicolas Munoz scored his 303-goal making him the highest scorer in Central American league history.

+After spending one year in the Segunda division, on 26 June 2023, Municipal Limeno returned to the Primera division after acquiring the spot of Historic team Atletico Marte.

+The club announced Honduran Jorge Pineda as head coach of the team and will be accompanied by compatriot German Rodriguez as assistant coach.